shrine-maiden-heavy-industries/torii-usb/docs/getting_started.rst

 Setting up a Build Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This guide highlights the installation / setup process for the ``luna``
+This guide highlights the installation / setup process for the ``sol``
 gateware library.
 It focuses on getting the Python module (and
 prerequisites) up and running.

 Prerequisites
 -------------

--  Python 3.7, or later.
+-  Python 3.9, or later.
 -  A working FPGA toolchain.
 We only officially support a toolchain
    composed of the `Project
    Trellis <https://github.com/YosysHQ/prjtrellis>`__ ECP5 tools, the